-I note that “consideration” is a keyword for the expression of respectful sincere affection, and so it seems that one clue that seduction is present is a lack of consideration of one for another.
-If another person we’re with is not respectful in their affections, then it's a seduction.
+I note that “consideration” is a keyword for the expression of respectful sincere affection, and so it seems that one clue about whether seduction is present is found in the consideration or lack of consideration of one for another.
+If someone we’re with is not respectful in their affections, then it's a seduction.
 This often accompanies a lack of respect for appropriate boundaries, and/or not allowing for a healthy individuality to express itself.

 Any time there is a coercion or a push and pull that seems out of balance, it’s a symptom of a seduction.
 So are offers which disrupt your life with associated demands to explain why you aren't going along with them.
 Remember that seductions may seem playful, but if you don't go along with them, be alert for overt or implied threats.

 These can be active threats or passive threats, and can take many forms.
 Examples of passive threats are when another goes into a mood while withholding affection, gifts, or even emotional connectedness.
 Moods always indicate a seduction is present, since emotional maturity is strong enough to express itself without threats or coercions.